 Embratur, Brazil’s tourism promotion board, along with tour operators and airlines from the affected countries, is actively informing tourists of the upcoming visa requirement.
 The announcement is being shared through videos, social media, dedicated websites (hotsites), email campaigns, and posters at Brazilian diplomatic missions overseas, as well as on the websites of Brazilian embassies.

-Introduction of Electronic Visa (e-Visa)
+Introduction of Electronic Visa

 From April 10, travelers from Australia, Canada, and the US will need to obtain an e-Visa by applying at https://brazil.vfsevisa.com, with a fee of $80.90.
 This fully digital process removes the necessity for a consulate visit, allowing applicants to submit documents and photos online and receive their visa via email.
-Travelers must carry a valid passport and a printed version of the e-Visa upon entry to Brazil.
+Travelers must carry a valid passport and a printed version upon entry to Brazil.

 Applicants are advised to request their e-Visa well ahead of their travel dates to prevent any potential issues, such as delays or missed flights.